How often should you *really* wash your hair?

 Sadly, there’s no one answer for this, although the best rule of thumb is no more than two to three times a week.
 "It really depends on individual circumstances,” explains Evans-Frost.
 “We all have a hair type and scalp type, just like our skin type,” she adds, which she notes are the two main factors that will determine how often you should wash your hair.

 While nobody wants oily roots, it’s important to realise that some oil is essential for keeping your hair healthy.
 Your scalp naturally produces an oily substance known as sebum (yep, just like your skin), which travels down the hair and nourishes it.
-By over-washing your hair, you are stripping the strands of oils - leaving them dry - as well as triggering your scalp to produce more oil to compensate.
-What you’re left with is oily roots and dry ends.
-Not ideal.
+By over-washing your hair, you are stripping the strands of oils (leaving them dry and brittle) as well as triggering your scalp to produce more oil to compensate.
+The result?
+Oily roots and dry ends; a double negative.

 As a guide, this is how often you should wash your hair, according to your scalp type and hair type and length:

 For a dry scalp: A dry scalp can lead to dry hair as there’s not enough oil being produced to hydrate strands.
-Try to stretch out how often you wash your hair as you need to give those natural oils a chance to hydrate your parched strands.
+Try to stretch out how often you wash your hair as you need to give those natural oils a chance to reach and hydrate your parched lengths.
 Once to twice a week is ideal.
-Also, try adding a product like Klorane Soothing & Anti-Irritating Shampoo with Peony into your routine to help rebalance your dry scalp.

 For curly hair: You should wash curly hair about once a week.
 Due to the texture of curly hair, hair oils take longer to travel down each strand, so waiting longer between washes will ensure your hair gets all the nutrients it needs from those oils from roots to ends.